apachitech/Module-Data-Groups/Sprint-1/readme.md

 Make sure your terminal is in the `Sprint-1` directory of this repository.

 Run the command `npm install` to install any dependencies you need.
+`npm init -y`  for the package.json
+`npm --save-dev jest`  for the jest # dependancies

 ## Note about separate files